MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-vat-reporting.md

 **Note**: The EC Sales List report can contain up to 1000 lines.
 If you have more lines, you must submit another report.

 ## To Connect to your tax authority's web service
 [!INCLUDE[d365fin](includes/d365fin_md.md)] provides service connections that connect to tax authority websites.
-For example, if you're in the UK, you must enable the **GovTalk** service connetion.
+For example, if you are in the UK, you must enable the **GovTalk** service connetion.

 1. In the **Search for Pages or Reports** field, enter **Service Connections**, and then choose appropriate link. <!-- remember to get the updated text for this-->
 2. Fill in the required fields.